 Is it appropriate to give money instead of a gift?

 Absolutely!
 In fact, there’s a tradition in Muslim culture called Eidiya (or Eidi).
 It involves giving small sums of money in crisp, new banknotes, usually to children and younger family members.
-However, if you’re hosting adult friends, an elegant gift in kind will usually be more well-received and will demonstrate your commitment.
-If you choose cash or a gift card, be sure to put it in a decorative envelope with the words “Eid Mubarak.”
+However, if you’re hosting adult friends, an elegant, physical Eid gift will usually be more well-received and will show your thoughtfulness.
+If you choose cash or a gift card, be sure to put it in a decorative envelope with the words “Eid Mubarak”.

 When exactly should I give a gift for Eid?

-The dates of Muslim holidays are movable because they are based on the lunar calendar (they move back about 11 days each year).
-It’s best to give a gift on the first day of the holiday, when the main family gatherings take place.
+The dates of Muslim holidays vary because they are based on the lunar calendar (they move back about 11 days each year).
+It’s best to give your Eid gift on the first day of the holiday, when the main family gatherings take place.
 However, if you don’t see your friends on the holiday itself, giving a gift a few days before (during the last days of Ramadan) or in the week following Eid is perfectly acceptable.
-This gesture of remembrance is most important.
+The gesture of thoughtfulness is what matters most.

 What to write on a gift tag?